Native Coneflowers: A Beginner’s Guide

 About their Latin name Echinacea (and a warning about seed tops!)

-Coneflower is a common name for this plant, or a plant name given generations before.
+Coneflower and Echinacea are two different names for the same plant.
+Coneflower is its common name, or a plant name given generations before.
 However, all coneflowers also have a Latin name, or a singular two-part name to help place them within the plant kingdom.
-All coneflowers’ Latin names begin with Echinacea
+All coneflowers’ Latin names begin with Echinacea, which is also sometimes used as this plant’s name (especially when it comes to vitamins…more on that, later.)

 You can see coneflowers turn into seed hedgehogs in the fall